 This is often interpreted with capital expenditure in mind, i.e., that it would not be possible to provide aid to a facility already built.
 However, for production aid, the "action" can be interpreted as the act of production, not the building of the facility.
 Therefore, aid may still be granted for production, even if the factory is already built - as long as the production itself hasn't occurred yet.
 This interpretation aligns with examples like CEF-AFIF, which provides unit-based grants regardless of prior aid for infrastructure.

-Additionally, it is possible to deduct aid already given from any production aid.
+Additionally, it is possible to deduct aid already given for Cap-Ex support from production aid.

-9. Do local content requirements breach WTO law?
+7. Do local content requirements breach WTO law ?